 TYPE OF ENGINE

 Several engines and chassis configurations are available for buses.
 Some people think that diesel engine buses are better.
 This is not true.
-There are many gas engine buses available that give satisfactory fuel mileage and last as long as most diesel engines.
+Many gas engine buses give satisfactory fuel mileage and last as long as most diesel engines with fewer maintenance issues.

 Gas vs. Diesel Engines

 Buying a gas engine bus is always the most affordable option at the time of purchase.
-In fact, a gas model bus costs $4000 to $10000 less than a diesel engine bus.
-Moreover, its easier to find mechanics who work on gas engines because they are the most dominant engine types in North America.
-Diesel engines are much more complicated now and harder to maintain than in the past due to extensive equipment required to mitigate air pollution and to conform to state and federal standards.
+A gas model bus costs $4000 to $10000 less than a diesel engine bus.
+Moreover, it’s easier to find mechanics who work on gas engines because they are North America’s most dominant engine type.
+Diesel engines are much more complicated now and harder to maintain than in the past due to the extensive equipment required to mitigate air pollution and conform to state and federal standards.

-The life of larger diesel engines is longer than that of a gasoline engine and they give better fuel economy.
-The question is, does the use of a diesel engine justify the extra up-front cost.
+The life of larger diesel engines is longer than that of a gasoline engine and gives better fuel economy.
+The question is, does using a diesel engine justify the extra up-front cost?
 Diesel engines give better fuel economy than gasoline engines, sometimes up to 2 miles per gallon.
-And, diesel engines require less maintenance and repairs until they have logged more than 100,000 miles so it is important to get a realistic view on how you plan to use the bus before you start counting its fuel economy.
-The cost-to-benefit ratio of diesel engine buses may be almost negligible unless you are planning to buy a larger bus.
+And, diesel engines sometimes require less maintenance and repairs until they have logged more than 100,000 miles so it is important to get a realistic view of how you plan to use the bus before you start counting its fuel economy.
+The cost-to-benefit ratio of diesel engine buses may be almost negligible unless you plan to buy a larger bus.

-A wheelchair lift is often necessary (but sometimes costly) if you are transporting a large number of seniors or passengers with disabilities.
-In fact, many operators require a wheelchair lift in their buses to fulfill the specific needs of their passengers.
-The cost of a bus equipped with wheelchair lift increases by roughly $5000 and takes the place of five fixed seats unless flip seats are added to the passenger cabin.
-To make an informed decision, consider your state’s regulations, the specific needs of your passengers and expected growth in the future.
-Manufacturers rebates sometimes offset this initial cost differential on new buses and wheelchair vans.
-Of course, if your business or organization is transporting a large number of senior citizens and handicapped people then you will have to buy a bus that is equipped with a wheelchair lift.
-When buying such buses you are comfortable that it has sufficient space for storing wheelchairs, walkers, oxygen tanks and other equipment necessary for your passengers.
+A wheelchair lift is often necessary (but sometimes costly) if you transport many seniors or passengers with disabilities.
+Many operators require a wheelchair lift in their buses to fulfill the specific needs of their passengers.
+The cost of a bus equipped with a wheelchair lift increases by roughly $5000 and takes the place of five fixed seats unless flip seats are added to the passenger cabin.
+To make an informed decision, consider your state’s regulations, your passengers’ specific needs, and expected future growth.
+Manufacturers’ rebates sometimes offset this initial cost differential on new buses and wheelchair vans.
+Of course, if your business or organization is transporting a large number of senior citizens and handicapped people, then you will have to buy a bus that is equipped with a wheelchair lift.
+When buying such buses, you are comfortable that it has sufficient space for storing wheelchairs, walkers, oxygen tanks, and other equipment necessary for your passengers.